-3. Tag some friends that you think might be interested in reading your post.
-Martin Shervington tagged a few friends and got a lot on engagement on this post.
-You can also notify people by entering their name when you create your post.
+3. Tag friends you think might be interested in reading your post.
+You can also notify people by entering their names when you create your post.

 4. Use hashtags so more people can find your content.
-It’s a great way to meet people and for other people to find your cool posts as well.
-I also like to add a little extra style into my text with the bold or italicized text.
+It's a great way to meet people and for other people to find your cool posts as well.
+I also like to add a little extra style to my text with the bold or italicized text.
 I use three or four relevant hashtags per post.
 I like to add #pinoftheday to my posts to let people know this one is special or important to me.
-The hashtags ties my content with other people who’ve used #pinoftheday and people look for it.
-I started using this in July 2013 and now you can find it on Google+, Facebook, Twitter, and Pinterest.
+The hashtags tie my content with other people who've used #pinoftheday, and people look for it.
+I started using this in July 2013, and now you can find it on Google+, Facebook, Twitter, and Pinterest.
 Even Pinterest uses it!
-The first hashtag you use will show in the upper righthand corner of your post once it’s live.
+The first hashtag you use will show in the upper right hand corner of your post once it's live.

 5. Engage with everyone who comments or shares your Google+ posts.
-Communication and engagement can’t and won’t happen if you aren’t there.
+Communication and engagement can't and won't happen if you aren't there.
 Once you share your perfectly baked post, look around and join a conversation.
 Google+ folks are there to communicate with others!
-Watch and learn from those who are rocking the platform and soon you will be too.
+Watch and learn from those rocking the platform, and soon you will be too.